savtemp/fs-journal/notes/05-javascript.md

 - set up function to iterate over collection and change status

 setInterval( hunger() => 3000 )
-- time is in miliseconds
+- time is in milliseconds
 - put in function you want to run WITHOUT calling it - because you just want to give instructions to the interval